Things to see and do - Venice

 Byzantine style (St Marks Basilica), flowery Gothic (Basilica di San Giovanni e Paolo), Renaissance (San Rocco) and Baroque (Santa Maria della Salute, a masterpiece by Baldassarre Longhena), the Venetian churches unfold all of the magnificent history of the architecture of the lagoon.
 Together, they make up a beautiful poem in stone that is reflected in the canals.Customise this route and add it to My travel book

-A Lombard facade, a masterpiece of the Renaissance, built by Codussi between 1480 and 1500 according to the plan for the Church of Saint Michael.
-A spacious interior with a Renaissance nave and Gothic choir, and walls that are literally covered with paintings: the most famous one is the Holy Conversation by Giovanni Bellini (1505).
-You must also see the Chapel of Gold adorned with three splendid altarpieces from 1443, by Antonio Vivarini (paintings) and Ludovico da Forli (frames).
+A Lombard facade and a masterpiece of the Renaissance, built by Codussi between 1480 and 1500 according to the plan for the Church of Saint Michael.
+A spacious interior with a Renaissance nave and Gothic choir, and walls that are literally covered with paintings: the most famous is the Holy Conversation by Giovanni Bellini (1505).
+You must also see the Chapel of Gold, which is the 13C heart of the early Gothic church.

 Facing the canal, the chevet of this very old basilica offers a remarkable view.
 The central circular apse is a masterpiece of Venetian Byzantine art of the 12C.
 Inside, a superb floor made of mosaic that is especially rich in terms of embellishments that are symbolic, or represent animals, which remind you of the mosaics at San Marco.